Update Lifecycle Management

 Only a controlled, end-to-end update Lifecycle ensures safe and predictable system changes.

-UPTR™ transforms updates into a fully controlled lifecycle process.
-Updates are orchestrated centrally, tested before deployment and applied consistently across all systems.
+Updates become part of a fully controlled Lifecycle process.
+Updates are orchestrated centrally, validated before deployment and applied consistently across all systems.

-Each update is part of a structured workflow that ensures traceability, predictability and control.
-Systems remain aligned with a defined desired state, reducing risk and eliminating inconsistencies.
+Each update follows a structured workflow designed to ensure traceability, predictability and operational control.
+Systems remain aligned with a defined desired state, reducing risk and minimizing inconsistencies.

 Updates are aligned with the desired state defined in Configuration Management and governed by IT/OT Governance policies.